 MTP Joint Fusion

-This operation removes the degraded part of the joint and fixes the joint together using a plate, with the aim that new bone will grow across and 'fuse' the joint.
+This operation removes the degraded part of the joint and fixes the joint together using a plate & screws, with the aim that new bone will grow across and 'fuse' the joint.
+It is perhaps the most successful operation in Foot & Ankle surgery and even in all orthopaedic surgery, with very high success rates and very low complication rates.
 The joint will then be rigid and no longer painful.
-However, it should not alter normal walking significantly.
+Most people worry that the fused joint will cause problems - its extremely well tolerated and will allow nearly all sporting activities even to professional level!
+It does not alter normal walking obviously or visually.

 Risks of surgery